 All residence hall main entrance doors locked beginning at 8:00 p.m. and remain locked until 7 a.m.
 Emergency phones are located at the main entrance of each residence hall and at several other locations for personal safety and security reasons.
 All registered St. Olaf students may access any residence hall between 8:00-11:00 p.m. using their student ID.
 Between 11:00 p.m.-7:00 a.m. students may only access the residence hall they are assigned by using their student ID.

 During break periods when residence halls are occupied, the halls are locked 24-hours a day.
 Students may access their hall with their St. Olaf student ID.
 During Christmas and Spring Breaks students do not have access to their room or residence hall.

-If you are aware that another student or other individual possesses a handgun or other weapon in violation of this policy, you should immediately report the conduct at issue to Public Safety (x3666) or call 911.
+If you are aware that another student or other individual possesses a firearm or other weapon in violation of this policy, you should immediately report the conduct at issue to Public Safety (507-786-3666) or call 911.